 Oil falls on shock US stock builds, Opec supply worries

-US crude inventories rose 5.8 million barrels last week, while gasoline stocks increased by 1.9 million barrels, the Energy Information Administration said.
+US crude inventories rose 5.8 million barrels last week, while petrol stocks increased by 1.9 million barrels, the Energy Information Administration said.

 "Normally, you don't see builds at this time of year.
 With Memorial Day Weekend and summer driving season coming up, we were expecting a draw.
 And getting a build - and such a large build, was surprising," said Tariq Zahir, managing member at Tyche Capital Advisors.